AnojanS/BlockChainModel/README.md

 # BlockChainModel

-A blockchain model that uses SHA hashing and data structures, namely hash maps and arraylists.
-Blockchain model uses nonce generation to validate and link blockchain.
+A blockchain model that uses SHA hashing and data structures including hash maps and arraylists.
+Blockchain model uses nonce generation to validate and link incoming transactions to the blockchain.

 To launch, run BlockChain.java